 Prejudice the flow of information

 It has been previously decided that releasing information that could prejudice the flow of confidential information to government is contrary to the public interest.
+This is the case even where it might result in an agency investigating false complaints or unsubstantiated allegations.
 Witnesses and complainants understand that the information they provide to investigators will be held in confidence.
 If they would be less likely to provide that information in the future if it was released then that kind of information is unlikely to be disclosed.

 What about accountability in investigations?